Ruby on Rails Legacy App Modernization: Upgrade or Rebuild?

 What to do to sleep well again?

-Hire a development team, which will perform the audit and carry out the required changes: update all libraries, encrypt user data at rest and in transit, and implement end-to-end SSL.
+Hire a development team, which will perform the audit and carry out the required changes to ensure your RoR application security: update all libraries, encrypt user data at rest and in transit, and implement end-to-end SSL.
 Sometimes rewriting parts of the app to use the same technology stack might be a good option.

 We can handle all the stages of your Ruby on Rails app modernization